-Step 6: Select the correct Competition ID.
+Step 6: Select the correct Competition ID. (if applicable)

-Some DOJ solicitations posted to Grants.gov contain multiple categories, denoted by the individual Competition ID.
+Some DOJ solicitations posted in Grants.gov contain multiple categories, denoted by the individual Competition ID.
 If applying to a solicitation with multiple Competition IDs, select the appropriate Competition ID for the intended category of the application.
 If the solicitation does not have multiple competition IDs, skip this step.

 Select "Apply for Grants" under the "Applicants" column.
 Enter your email address to be notified of any changes to the opportunity package before the closing date.
 Click the Workspace icon to use Grants.gov Workspace.

 Step 8: Complete and Submit the SF-424 and the SF-LLL via Grants.gov.

 Within 48 hours after submitting the SF-424 and SF-LLL, the applicant should receive two notifications from Grants.gov.
 The first will confirm the receipt of the SF-424 and SF-LLL.
 The second will state whether the SF-424 and SF-LLL has been validated and successfully submitted, or whether it has been rejected due to errors, with an explanation.
 It is possible to first receive a message indicating that the application is received, and then receive a rejection notice a few minutes or hours later.
 Submitting the SF-424 and the SF-LLL well ahead of the Grants.gov deadline provides time to correct the problem(s) that caused the rejection.